StartupInstitute/si-dev-assessment/README.md

   `gem install twilio-ruby`
 However, this will need to be done every time this application is pulled down.
 A better way is to list this library in the list of required gems for the application, so that it and all of its dependencies get included in the installation when you run
   `bundle install`
 To complete this task, make sure twilio-ruby is added to the required gems.
-After installing the gem, you will need to restart your server (in the Cloud 9 IDE, 'Stop' the server and then 'Run Project' again) before you can use it.
+After installing the gem, you will need to restart your server before you can use it.

 For further reading into this, first take a look at the contents of the `Gemfile` file, and see this article on StackOverflow: http://stackoverflow.com/questions/14072880/whats-the-use-of-gemfile-in-rails